Kitchen Cabinet Doors FAQ

 For warranty details, please refer to our policy here.

-I have a corner cabinet but unsure of which type it is?
+I have a corner cabinet but am unsure of which type it is?

 Click on this link to download our Nieu Door Guide for a description of common corner cabinet types.

-What are 'raw' doors and how do I paint them?
+What are 'Raw' doors and how do I paint them?

 RAW doors are unfinished doors hot off the CNC machines.
 They are the ultimate DIY project as they require a fair amount of Doing it Yourself effort in order to get them ready for your kitchen.
-RAW doors need to be sanded, primed, sanded, primed and painted.
+RAW doors need to be sanded, primed, and painted.
 Our general advice is 2 coats of a solvent based primer and one or two top coats of paint with fine surface sanding in between each coat of primer and paint.

 If you are really into getting your hands covered in paint but want to avoid the extra work involved with RAW doors we suggest the PRIMED version of our doors.
 These doors have a factory applied prime coat and require minimal prep work prior to painting.

-How do I measure for lazy susan doors?
+How do I measure for Lazy Susan doors?

-FAQs – Wood Grain Doors
+• Wood Grain Doors

 Our Wood Grain doors are TFL, or Thermally Fused Laminate on ¾” particle board core.
 They have a deep, textured finish to replicate the look and feel of real wood but are not made from a real wood veneer.
 Our TFL Wood Grain doors are very durable, fade-resistant, easy to clean and permanently fused which means no peeling.